isomerpages/mol-services/_servicebundles/00a-eligibility.md

 ---
-title: Step 1 Check Eligibility
+title: "Step 1: Check your Eligibility"
 permalink: /buying-a-hdb/eligibility/
 third_nav_title: I want to buy a flat from HDB
 ---

-## Step 1 Check your eligibility
+## Step 1: Check your eligibility

 #### What type of HDB flats are you eligible to buy?